pafmon/apipecker/README.md

 });
 ```

-### Custom hooks
+### Customization hooks
-This hooks are optional and can be used to customize the execution of apipecker in your project,
+The hooks are optional and can be used to customize the execution of apipecker in your project,
 and have more control over the execution flow and handle the results.

  - `urlBuilder`: function to build the URL to be requested